 4 Ways To A Cleaner, Greener Office

 You don’t need to switch to kale sandwiches and tree bark plates for office meetings to be a greener office.
-There are plenty of practical ways to improve your office environment and contribute to the goal of reducing unnecessary waste and carbon footprint.
-It’s a great moral booster for staff too, who can all take part in making your office space cleaner and greener.
+There are plenty of practical ways to a cleaner, greener office.
+We’ll show you ways to improve your office environment and contribute to the goal of reducing unnecessary waste and carbon footprint.
+It’s a great morale booster for staff too, who can all take part in making your office space cleaner and greener.

 The trend for Sydney offices is leaning towards a greener, more sustainable approach, in manufacturing, retail, and services.
 It’s not just good for the planet, but it’s also a step towards the happiness and overall wellness of your employees.
 It’s also an excellent way to attract new talent as Australians seek to work for companies who give back.

 Paper can creep up on you, and in no time your business can have a fortress of archive boxes, invoices, presentations and marketing collateral everywhere.
 Work towards the goal of a paperless office.
 What can be scanned or emailed?
 How can you automate some processes to avoid that extra form being filled in?
 A great initiative is to run an office competition to see who can improve an internal process by reducing the amount of paper used.
 It will get your staff thinking about what needs to be printed, and what’s wasted.
 If you are a paper-heavy industry, make sure there is a focus on recycling where possible with paper recycle bins under desks or in shared areas, etc

 Do an inventory on all the products you use.
 Are their chemicals which can be switched to a greener alternative?
 Can you buy fruit for the communal fruit bowl locally and reduce the carbon emissions created by delivery vans?
 Are staff recycling their yoghurt pots and plastic takeaway trays?
 Are their greener stationery items you can switch to?